britram/taps-transports/draft-ietf-taps-transports-03.md

 in Honolulu.
-While the factoring of the terminology seems uncontroversial, there may be some entities which still require names (e.g. information about the interface between the transport and lower layers which could lead to the availablity or unavailibility of certain transport protocol features).
+While the factoring of the terminology seems uncontroversial, there may be some entities which still require names (e.g. information about the interface between the transport and lower layers which could lead to the availability or unavailability of certain transport protocol features).
 Comments are welcome via the TAPS mailing list.]

 Transport Service Feature: